 Ipsos Mori, the pollsters administering the NSS, do not publish data from institutions with a response rate under 50%.
-The data becomes invalid and cannot be used in the TEF or elsewhere.
+The data becomes invalid and cannot be used.

 There are about 3500 final year undergraduates at Cambridge.
-66% of students completed the survey in 2016, so about 2300 people.
-We need less than about 1700 students to complete it, so in order to succeed, and based on last year's response rates, at least 600 students need to consciously choose not to complete the survey for the boycott to work.
+66% of students completed the survey in 2016, (the last year we didn’t boycott) so about 2300 people.
+We need less than about 1700 students to complete it, so in order to succeed, and based on previous response rates, at least 600 students need to consciously choose not to complete the survey for the boycott to work.

 Last year the response rate was less than 18%, so we have a good base to work from.

-How can I make my views heard to the University without the NSS?
+How can I make my views known to the university without the NSS?

 The University does take student feedback seriously, but the NSS is far from the only or the best way to express your views.
 One great way of making change at a department level is completing end of term or end of year feedback forms which are considered by Departments and Faculties in shaping course content and delivery, or talking to your faculty/department rep.

 Another positive way of expressing your views to the University is nominating someone in CUSU's Student Led Teaching Awards.
 The report from that detailing what students consider excellent teaching and student support is seen by some of the most senior Cambridge committees.

 Finally, if you have a specific issue with your teaching or support which you would like to see addressed you can always contact CUSU at email@example.com and we'll make sure to bring it up with our University contacts or refer you to the right person.